Welcome to Wopular's coverage of Wars, Libyan War.

-Wars, Libyan War that have been featured on main sections
+Wars, Libyan War | featured news

 The United States and Spain said Saturday they won't let Moammar Gadhafi's threats of retaliatory attacks in Europe deter their mission to protect Libyan civilians.